 The definition of public interest law is broad and includes both domestic and international work; direct service, impact litigation, and policy work; and government and non-profit work.
 Recent public interest scholars have come to BU Law with career goals in international human rights, immigration law, public health, judicial clerkships, public defense, prosecution, government at all levels, housing policy, environmental policy, and criminal justice reform.

-Applicants who wish to be considered for the Public Interest Scholarship must submit their scholarship applications with their applications for admission.
-Applications should be submitted by February 1.
+Applicants who wish to be considered for the Public Interest Scholarship must submit an additional essay with their applications for admission.
+Applications must be submitted by January 15.
 Scholarship offers may be made on a rolling basis.

 Public Interest Scholarship recipients are expected to fulfill the following requirements:

 - Complete the Pro Bono Program pledge.
 This requires volunteering a minimum of 50 hours unpaid work of meaningful law-related service to persons of limited means or to organizations that serve such persons or to other organizations dedicated to under-represented groups and/or social issues during their three years in law school.

 - Engage in further public service activities; such as, but not limited to, participation in a clinical program.

 - Work with the Career Development and Public Service Office and the Admissions Office to build the BU Law public interest community, including, but not limited to, the recruitment of future Public Interest Scholars.

 - Mentor first year public interest scholars.
 Second and third year Public Interest Scholars will be matched with first year scholars for the purpose of mentoring and support, and acclimation to the BU Law public interest community.